fga-eps-mds/2020-1-Grupo-5/docs/Ajuda.md

 - Data de nascimento
 ## 10. Notícias
 Receba automaticamente uma notícia relacionada a pandemia por dia.
-Enviando **/noticia** é possível acessar a notícia em qualquer horário.
+Enviando **/noticia** é possível acessar a notícia a qualquer momento.